A Low-Commitment Ritual For The Full Moon On New Year's Day

 The moon is a powerful thing.
 Made of magnetic matter, the moon’s gravitational pull creates the ocean tides, is slowing down the rotation of the Earth, and even affects the water found in soil and plant leaves (a phenomenon called “leaftide”).
 So for anyone skeptical about the power of the moon when it comes to things like full moon rituals or moon manifesting, let me remind you: Humans are 60% water.
-It’s not crazy to think that the moon affects us, too!
+It’s not off-the-rails to think that the moon affects us, too.

 This year, on January 1, 2018, the moon is a full one.
-You’ve probably heard about that already...it’s kind of a big deal.
+You’ve probably heard about that already... it’s kind of a big deal.
 But what does it mean, and how can you harness its power?
 Good question.

 Symbolically, a full moon is the ideal time to release; to figure out what’s no longer working for you and decide to let it go.
 As the full moon wanes (AKA, gets smaller) over the next two weeks, the things we decide to “release” get smaller and smaller, too.
 And since 2017 was a pretty shit year for everyone, the full moon on the first day of 2018 is giving us the power to release all of that shit and start fresh.